 Eventually, after a while, most of the boats went back to shore and only 3 stayed around.
 This is when our driver convinced me to jump right in, and live a little!
 I did, and I don’t regret it.
 I got to snorkel for a while, with the dolphins swimming right under me, and it really was amazing.
 It doesn’t matter how cliche and obvious this might sound but really, dolphins are beautiful, graceful and fascinating animals!
 We were back to our hotel by 10 am for breakfast and still had the full day to enjoy!

-I think it was a beautiful experience, because we waited for a quiet moment… But being in the middle of the touristy frenzy was definitely for me.
+I think it was a beautiful experience, because we waited for a quiet moment… But being in the middle of the touristy frenzy was definitely not for me.

 3. BE PREPARED TO WAIT FOR DINNER